 Best Christmas spots to visit in London:

 There is no Christmas Market in Covent Garden, I’m afraid, however, its Christmas decorations are amazing and that makes it a perfect spot for Christmas photos in London.
 It’s decorated really well through the market and there are a few restaurants in the Covent Garden area that also have stunning decor

-There are plenty of amazing ice skating rinks in London that are constructed specially for Christmas holidays.
+There are plenty of amazing outdoor ice skating rinks in London that are set up specially for the Christmas holidays.
 Some of my favourite Ice Skating rinks in London include: